GlowingUnicorns/Car/README.md

         cv2.fillPoly(frame, pts=[pointsRR], color=COLOR)
         cv2.putText(frame,str(proximityData[3]) + "m" ,proximityLocations[3],font,2,COLOR,2,cv2.LINE_AA)
 ```
-Rear view GUI uses polygons as indicators for close proximity.
+Rearview GUI uses polygons as indicators for proximity.

-Furthermore, the screen is split into seperate arrays which are stacked for the final process, which reduces the amount of times large arrays must be manipulated.
+Furthermore, the screen is split into separate arrays which are stacked for the final process, which reduces the amount of times large arrays must be manipulated.
 ```
 def bottomBar():
     botBar = np.zeros([82,1018+3,4],dtype = np.uint8)